kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 order to provide sufficient guranularity for prioritizing responses for ordinary web browsing, at minimal complexity.

-However, that does not mean that the prioritization scheme would be stuck to three levels forvever.
+However, that does not mean that the prioritization scheme would forever be stuck to the three levels.
 The design provides extensibility.
-If deemed necessary, it would be possible to split any of the three urgency levels into sub-levels.
+If deemed necessary, it would be possible to divide any of the three urgency levels into sub-levels.

-As an example, a server could assign an `importance` attribute to each image that it provides, so that an intermediary could prioritize certain images above others.
+As an example, a server could assign an `importance` attribute to the priority of each image that it provides, so that an intermediary could prioritize certain images above others.
 Or, a graphical user-agent could send a `visible` attribute to indicate if the resource being requested is within the viewport.

 # Security Considerations